mwaskin/StrangerThings/README.md

 - [ ] JSX
 - [ ] Filter Algo (try to filter for title first, then add users and descriptions)

-- [ ] Convert to react UI framework
+- [ ] Convert to react UI framework:
+- [ ] Convert new post to flyout activated by button